-- Repeat injection is considered medically necessary if symptoms recur and the patient has demonstrated at least 50% pain relief, and improvement in patient-specific ADLs, for at least 6 weeks after a previous injection.
-A repeat physical examination must confirm the source of pain as sacroiliac joint as defined in the initial injection requirements. - Injections may not be repeated at intervals of less than 3 months, with a maximum of three (3) injections in a 12-month period. - Treatment with therapeutic injections should be accompanied by participation in an ongoing active rehabilitation program, home exercise program, or functional restoration program.
+- Repeat injection is considered medically necessary if symptoms recur and the patient has demonstrated at least 50% pain relief, and improvement in patient-specific ADLs, for at least 3 months after a previous injection.
+A repeat physical examination must confirm the source of pain as sacroiliac joint as defined in the initial injection requirements. - Injections may not be repeated at intervals of less than 3 months, with a maximum of four (4) injections in a 12-month period.
+Repeat injections are allowed only if prior injection provided at least 3 months of pain relief (≥ 50%). - Treatment with therapeutic injections should be accompanied by participation in an ongoing active rehabilitation program, home exercise program, or functional restoration program.